 Object Permanence During the Sensorimotor Stage

 One of the hallmarks of the sensorimotor period in Piaget’s stages of development is the presence of egocentrism.
-Children at this stage of development are unable to take the perspective of other people.
+Children at this stage of development cannot take other people’s perspective.

-In addition to not being able to see things from others people’s perspective, children at this stage are also in the process of developing object permanence, or the understanding that objects continue to exist even when they cannot be seen.
+In addition to being unable to see things from other people’s perspectives, children at this stage also develop object permanence or the understanding that objects continue to exist even when they cannot be seen.
 During the early sub-stages of the sensorimotor stage, children lack any sense of object permanence.
 If an object cannot be seen, it simply no longer exists in their view.

 As children progress through this stage, they begin to learn more about the objects around them and the fact that things can exist even though they may be hidden.
 During the first month of life, a baby may track an object with its eyes but ignore the objects sudden disappearance.
 From about 1 to 4 months, an infant will stare at the spot where an object vanished.